OkosunLab/SnakemakePipelines/README.md

 -j | --jobs | Number of concurrent jobs to run (default: 1) -t | --target | Target file/rule (default: none)
 -d | --dag | Print the dag and exit (default: off)
--e | --extra | Takes all remaining arguments and passes them to snakemake (MUST BE LAST) -h | --help | Display this message and exit
+-m | --highmem | Submit this pipeline using the highmem nodes (default: off) -r | --rulegraph | Print the rule graph and exit (default: off) -f | --dag-file | The file name for the dag (default: dag.svg) -c | --conda_location | The location to store conda environments (default: /data/BCI-OkosunLab/Environments/Snakemake) -q | --scheduler | The job scheduler to use (default: slurm) -e | --extra | Takes all remaining arguments and passes them to snakemake (MUST BE LAST) -h | --help | Display this message and exit